FACT CHECK: Is it true that JK lied and confronted President Joko Widodo? - ExBulletin

 Editor’s note:

-This article is part of the content Fact check Suara.com.
+This article is part of the Suara.com Fact Check content.
 Make it as accurate as possible with the clearest possible source, but it doesn’t have to be a reference to the actual truth (because there’s always potential for misinformation).

-Readers (public) are also invited to provide feedback/criticism, either via the comment column in each related content, by contacting the editorial of Suara.com, or by submitting issues/complaints which need to be checked or verified by E-mail. [email protected]
+Readers (public) are also invited to provide feedback/reviews, either through the feedback column in each related content, by contacting Suara.com editorial, or by submitting issues/complaints that need to be checked or verified by E-mail. [email protected]

 |